 Our first generation Bandwidth Engine IC products contain 576 megabytes, or MB, of memory and use a serial I/O with up to 16 lanes operating at up to 10.3 Gbps per lane.
 Variations of this IC can have up to two interface ports, with up to eight serial receiver and eight serial transmitter lanes per port for a total of 16 lanes of 10.3 Gbps SerDes interface.
 These ICs include an ALU, which can perform read-modify-write operations.
-These ICs are tested to meet or exceed the standards for telecommunications carrier-class and enterprise-grade applications.
+We have been shipping our initial Bandwidth Engine products since 2012.